Welcome to the Twin Cities Metro eLibrary on Libby!

 Note on the Legacy OverDrive App

-The legacy OverDrive reading app will be discontinued in early 2023 so the company can focus on developing Libby.
+The legacy OverDrive reading app was retired on May 1, 2023 so the company can focus on developing Libby.
 It was retired from app stores in February 2022 and is no longer downloadable.

-- If you currently have the OverDrive app downloaded, you can continue using it for now, but we recommend switching to Libby when possible.
+- If you currently have the OverDrive app downloaded, it no longer works.
 Please follow the prompts that are now displaying to switch to Libby.
-Your borrowing history and activity will automatically transfer to Libby when you switch, with no additional steps required on your part.
+Your borrowing history and activity will automatically transfer to Libby when you switch.

 - Visit the OverDrive Resource Page or Frequently Asked Questions for more information.